-Projects located in a Qualified Census Tract or Difficult to Develop Area (as defined under Section 42 of the Code) are eligible for a Boost.

-See "Qualified Census Tracts" form on the Website for a listing of the eligible areas.

-D) Discretionary Eligible Basis Boost

-The Authority reserves the right to provide a discretionary Boost as follows:
+- Projects located in a Qualified Census Tract or a Difficult to Develop Area (as defined under Section 42 of the Code) are eligible for a Boost. - See "Qualified Census Tracts" form on the Website for a listing of the eligible areas. - 2) Discretionary Basis Boost - The Authority reserves the right to provide a discretionary Boost as follows: